CIAT/cleaned_batch/README.md

 # CLEANED Batch Emissions Calculator (Venture37)

 This repository provides an automated workflow to estimate livestock greenhouse gas (GHG) emissions using the **CLEANED** (Comprehensive Livestock Environmental Assessment) framework.
-It was developed for Venture37 Kenya data and is designed to scale cleaned to bacth process datasets from multiple farms.
+It was developed for Venture37 Kenya data and is designed to scale cleaned to batch process datasets from multiple farms.

 ---